annayqho/TheCannon/docs/source/input_requirements.rst

 These input spectra and labels must satisfy the criteria laid out in `Ness et al. 2015`_.
+The spirit of these requirements is that any differences between two spectra should, to the extent possible, be due to differences in label values rather than measurement procedure.
 In particular, the spectra must:

-  * Come from the same dataset (measured in a consistent way)
+  * Come from the same dataset
   * Be continuum normalized in a consistent way that is independent of signal-to-noise
-  * Radial velocity shifted
+  * Be radial velocity shifted
-  * Sampled onto a common wavelength grid with a common line-spread function
+  * Be sampled onto a common wavelength grid with a common line-spread function

 .. _Ness et al. 2015: http://arxiv.org/abs/1501.07604